daniel140280/Daniel_Hall_23748364/README.md

     ForfeitOnHitStrategy ..|> HitStrategy : implements
 ```
 > ☑ SOLID Principles applied
+> ☑ **Rationale for the design**
+* Both the End and Hit Strategy rules are isolated.

-* Open/Closed Principle (OCP): We can add a new winning rule (e.g., "Must roll a 6 to finish") by creating a new class, without modifying the existing GameEngine code.
+* New rules, such as a *'winning rule'* (e.g. must roll a 6 to finish) can be created, without modifying the existing GameEngine code.
+This aligns to the **Open/Closed Principle (OCP)**.
-* Dependency Inversion (DIP): The Engine depends on the abstraction (EndStrategy), not the details (ExactEndStrategy).
+* The Engine depends on the abstraction (i.e. EndStrategy), not the details (e.g ExactEndStrategy), which demonstrates the Dependency Inversion Principle (DIP).
 The application uses the Spring Boot Framework for Dependency Injection, managing the lifecycle of the game simulation runners while keeping the core domain logic isolated from the framework itself.

 > ☑